rpedros02/lei-24-s2-1DL-g08/docs/sprintC/us025/01.requirements-engineering/Readme.md

 **From the client clarifications:**

-> **Question:** What are the requests/ input data to list the vehicles needing the check-up?
-> Type of vehicle, Current Km and Maintenance/Check-up Frequency (in Kms) are sufficient?
+> **Question:** does the task associated with the Agenda entry in which this happens remain in the To-do List or can it be removed, unlike what happens in the Agenda?
+Or even, would this process be different between a completed task and a canceled task?
 >
-> **Answer:** Current Km and Maintenance/Check-up Frequency (in Kms) are sufficient, yes;

-> **Question:** Are there acceptance criteria when asking for the list?
+> **Answer:** Yes.
+I suppose when a task goes to the Agenda, it leaves the To-Do list but maybe a different flow could be considered.

+> **Question:** When a task is cancelled, is it possible to put it back on the agenda again later?
 >
-> **Answer:** The list must clearly identify the vehicles through: plate number, brand, model and the that justified the checkup need.
+> **Answer:** yes.

+>**Question:**
+> When we cancel a task, do we move it again to the To-Do List?
+>
+> **Answer:** no.
 ### 1.3.
 Acceptance Criteria

 * **AC1:** A canceled task should not be deleted but rather change its